|

 Curriculum Vitæ

-Donna Hennequin met Brian Kuhens on a 7th grade field trip to Paris Mountain State Park in the Spring of 1979.
-By Autumn of
+Donna Hennequin met Brian Kuhens on a seventh grade field trip to Paris Mountain State Park in the Spring of 1979.
+By Autumn of the same year, Brian had

-the same year, Brian had mustered the courage to ask Donna out to the Monster Mansion at McAlister Square Mall on October
+mustered the courage to ask Donna out to the Monster Mansion at McAlister Square Mall on October 24th, exactly one week before Halloween.
+Within

-24th, exactly one week before Halloween.
-Within a month of their first date, the two Beck Middle School students had professed
+a month of their first date, the two Beck Middle School students had professed their eternal love to one another and

-their eternal love to one another and decided to marry.
-They were just 13 years old.
+decided to marry.
+They were 13 years old.

-student in Greer, SC, while Donna attended J.L.
+Brian lived far enough from Donna that he became a Riverside High School student in Greer, SC, while Donna attended J.L.
 Mann High School in Greenville.
 With their future together a certainty, Brian

 chose to transfer to J.L.
-Mann his senior year so they could spend as much time together as possible before attending separate
+Mann his senior year so they could spend as much time together as

-to complete their degrees, and were wed in a small ceremony at Dove Tree on December 27th, 1986.
+small ceremony at Dove Tree on December 27th, 1986.

-| Investing in the Future: Humble Beginnings |
+Investing in the Future: Humble Beginnings |

 |

-This was Donna's and Brian's second house, located in the Saxon/Una Mill Village on the West Side of Spartanburg.
+second house, located in the Saxon/Una Mill Village on the West Side of Spartanburg.
+As the second place they called

-Yes, as the second place they called home, this was an upgrade from their first house on Fairfax Street in the same
+home, this was an upgrade from their first house on Fairfax Street in the same neighborhood.
+At the time, this Case Avenue

-neighborhood.
-At the time, this Case Avenue house was so expensive for the young couple that they rented out one of the rooms
+house was so expensive for the young couple that they rented out one of the rooms to another college student, and Brian rode

-to another college student, and Brian rode a motorcycle year-round to work and to school to save from having to pay for car
+a motorcycle year-round to work and to school to save from having to pay for car insurance (let alone a car).

-With Brian wishing to pursue a degree in Philosophy which was
+With Brian wishing to pursue a degree in Philosophy which

-not offered at USCS, they moved to Columbia, SC, in the Spring of 1987.
+was not offered at USCS, they moved to Columbia, SC, in the Spring of 1987.
 Donna continued what would become a 15-year career

-newspaper.
-The full-time work/part-time college formula proved a successful one on May 12th, 1990, when then President George
+college formula proved a successful one on May 12th, 1990, when sitting President George H. W. Bush (41) gave the commencement

-H. W. Bush (41) gave the commencement address to Brian and Donna's graduating class and the pair were loosed upon society
+address to Brian and Donna's graduating class and the pair were loosed upon society with degrees in Philosophy, Psychology

 Their short-lived plans to move to Alaska after graduation were abruptly